Quick Answer

 Ask your building manager if there’s an emergency plan.
 If there isn’t one (and there often isn’t), volunteer to help create a simple floor-by-floor contact list.
 This single step can dramatically improve response time when something goes wrong.

-Take dated photos of your apartment and belongings for insurance purposes.
-Store them in the cloud — not just on your phone.
+Take dated photos of your apartment and belongings for insurance purposes, and store them in the cloud — not just on your phone.
 If a fire, flood, or structural failure damages your unit, having documentation speeds up insurance claims enormously.

 How to Survive a Power Outage in the City